How Long Does A Furnace Last and When To Get A Replacement

 Average Furnace Lifespan

 Generally, there is no precise answer on how long your furnace will last or when to replace it.
-This is because different furnace models will have varying lifespans, and so many other factors will also affect a furnace’s life expectancy, even for similar models.
+Different furnace models have varying lifespans, and several other factors affect life expectancy—even for similar models.

 However, this doesn’t mean you stay in the dark, waiting for the day that it all breaks down.
-We will look at the average furnace lifespan, signs that show your furnace is aging and needs replacement, as well as what you can do to delay the inevitable.
+We’ll look at the average furnace lifespan, signs that show your furnace is aging and needs replacement, as well as what you can do to delay the inevitable.

-Normally, most gas furnaces have an average lifespan of between 15 and 30 years.
-This is as long as you conduct yearly furnace maintenance to keep it in shape.
-However, there are a few exceptions where a furnace can last up to 40 years, although extremely rare.
+Normally, most gas furnaces have an average lifespan of 15–30 years, provided you conduct yearly furnace maintenance to keep them in shape.
+There are rare exceptions where a furnace can last up to 40 years.

 Factors Determining Furnace Life Expectancy

-As we mentioned earlier, various factors determine a furnace’s life expectancy.
+As mentioned earlier, various factors determine a furnace’s life expectancy.
 Here are the most common ones:

 1. Furnace Make and Model